From Accuracy to Robustness: A Study of Rule- and Model-based Verifiers in Mathematical Reasoning: Introduction

 \paragraph{High Precision at the Cost of Recall.} To evaluate the performance of these verifiers, we test them on a subset of data sampled from Deepseek-R1-Distill-Qwen-32B, a state-of-the-art open-source model known for its exceptional mathematical reasoning abilities.
-As shown in Table~\ref{tab:rule_verifier_perf} in Appendix~\ref{appx:detailed_eval_rule}, all three verifiers exhibit near-perfect precision, consistently achieving over 99\% precision.
+As shown in Table~\ref{tab:rule_verifier_perf} in Appendix~\ref{appx:detailed_eval_rule}, all three verifiers exhibit near-perfect precision ($>99\%$).
 This means that if an answer passes the rules, it is almost certainly correct because the rule-based verifiers rely on deterministic programming language logic and computation.
 Notably, the HuggingFace Math Verifier and Qwen-Math Verifier show very similar performance.
-However, the rigid structure of these rule-based systems presents challenges when dealing with more complex or edge-case queries, leading to a significantly low recall rate of 0.78 on some datasets like Skywork-OR1, as shown in Figure~\ref{fig:recall_diff_rule}.
+However, the rigid structure of these rule-based systems leads to poor recall, dropping to 0.78 on challenging datasets like Skywork-OR1 (Figure~\ref{fig:recall_diff_rule}).
 This indicates that there are some correct responses that are misjudged as incorrect, and we illustrate some cases in Figure~\ref{fig4:misjudge_case}.

-\paragraph{Challenges in Verifying Advanced Models.} Figure~\ref{fig:rule-recall_diff_policy_model} presents the recall rate of HuggingFace Math Verifier across various sampling models and datasets.
-A key observation is that as the capabilities of the models increase, providing accurate supervision becomes more challenging for rule-based verifiers.
+\paragraph{Challenges in Verifying Advanced Models.} As shown in Figure~\ref{fig:rule-recall_diff_policy_model}, as the capabilities of the models increase, providing accurate supervision becomes more challenging for rule-based verifiers.
 For example, the recall rate for the Long-CoT models, such as DeepSeek-R1-Distill-Qwen-7B and 32B averages around 0.92, which is much lower than other weaker models.
 This is because some complex queries, which only advanced models can solve, are misjudged by the rule-based verifier.
 The inability of rule-based verifiers underlines the difficulty in verifying highly capable models.
 This trend is particularly concerning, given that the community is advancing increasingly powerful reasoning models, which in turn require stronger verifiers.